longtnle/GMU-IST-Website/README.md

 # GMU-IST-Website
-project created for the IST department at GMU
+prototype website project created for the IST department at GMU